tkknight/iris/docs/src/index.rst

     ---
     :img-top: _static/icon_shuttle.svg

-    Information on Iris, how to install and a selection of examples that create plots.
+    Information on Iris, how to install and a gallery of examples that create plots.
     +++
     .. link-button:: getting_started